 - If you are suing about a security deposit and the leased premises are located in Cedar Falls, IA.

 - If you are suing about damage to your house that occurred in Cedar Falls, IA.

 - If you have an issue with your Landlord returning the security deposit and the rented unit was in Cedar Falls, IA County then you would be able to sue your landlord in Cedar Falls, IA Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where they live).

 What Kinds of Cases Go to Cedar Falls, IA Small Claims Court?

 You can always sue an individual Cedar Falls, IA Small Claims Court if they live in Cedar Falls, IA County.
 You can always sue a company in Cedar Falls, IA Small Claims Court if their business is located in Cedar Falls, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Cedar Falls, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)

 - Professional negligence claims (like bad car repairs)

 - Claims regarding the return of a renter's security deposit or personal property